nazar-art/employee-api/README.md

 ## Step 3

 Spring Security is configured.
-So you need to authenticate first to
+So you need to authenticate first

     http://localhost:8080/api/authenticate